Skip to Content

 Employment Attorneys

-Employees have the right to be considered on the merits of their work, rather than their membership in certain categories, such as Race, Religion, Gender (Sex), Nationality, Pregnancy, Criminal History, and Age, as well as being free of Sexual Harassment in the workplace.
+Employees have the right to be considered on the merits of their work, rather than their membership in certain categories, such as race, religion, gender (sex), nationality, pregnancy, criminal history, and age, as well as being free of sexual harassment in the workplace.
 Unfortunately, not all employers follow the laws meant to protect employees from harassment or discrimination.
-If you feel that you have been harassed or discriminated against in the workplace, the Princeton employment attorneys at Phillips and Associates may be able to file a lawsuit on your behalf.
+If you feel that you have been harassed or discriminated against in the workplace, the Princeton employment attorneys at Phillips & Associates, PLLC may be able to file a lawsuit on your behalf.

-Federal and State Employment Laws May Provide Remedies
+Federal & State Employment Laws May Provide Remedies

 The primary state law that prohibits workplace discrimination is the New Jersey Law Against Discrimination (NJLAD).
-This law prohibits discrimination on the basis of Race, Religion, Gender (Sex), Nationality, Pregnancy, Criminal History, Age, as well as marital status, sexual orientation, gender identity or expression, or Sexual Harassment.
+This law prohibits discrimination based on race, religion, gender (sex), nationality, pregnancy, criminal history, age, as well as marital status, sexual orientation, gender identity or expression, or sexual harassment.
 Discrimination may include differential treatment, as well as comments or conduct that reflect an animus or bias towards your protected class.

 Discrimination Based On Employment Policies

-More importantly, employment practices and policies that may seem neutral may still be unlawful if they have an adverse impact on a protected group of people.
+More importantly, employment practices and policies that may seem neutral may still be unlawful if they harm a protected group of people.
 For example, a hiring requirement that job applicants be of a certain height might disproportionately affect women and certain minorities.
-If a disparate impact is shown, the employer will need to show that the policy or practice meets an important and legitimate business need that would not be addressed though an alternative, nondiscriminatory practice or policy.
+If a disparate impact is shown, the employer will need to show that the policy or practice meets an important and legitimate business need that would not be addressed through an alternative, nondiscriminatory practice or policy.
 Our employment lawyers can help Princeton employees bring a disparate impact claim if needed.

 The damages that you may recover depend on which law you are using as the basis of your claim.
 Federal laws enforced by the Equal Employment Opportunity Commission (EEOC) have tiered damages caps based on the size of the employer.
 There are no analogous caps under the New Jersey anti-discrimination law.